 Involves dilating obstructed arteries with a balloon catheter.
 This can include the carotid arteries to the brain.

 Blocked arteries in the legs cause pain in the feet and toes, skin ulcerations and, in some cases, muscle weakness and numbness.
 In extreme medical cases, surgeons must consider amputation of the affected limb.
-For several years, Providence surgeons have performed limb-salvaging procedures, opening up the blocked arteries, improving blood flow, reducing pain and, importantly, eliminating the need for amputation.
+Providence surgeons have performed limb-salvaging procedures, opening up the blocked arteries, improving blood flow, reducing pain and, importantly, eliminating the need for amputation.